Whoaa512/starred/README.md

 - [perfsonar/project](https://github.com/perfsonar/project) - The perfSONAR project's primary wiki and issue tracker.
 - [seek-oss/docker-ecr-cache-buildkite-plugin](https://github.com/seek-oss/docker-ecr-cache-buildkite-plugin) - Zero config plugin for caching Docker images in Amazon ECR or Google Container Registry
 - [rupa/z](https://github.com/rupa/z) - z - jump around
+- [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) - WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGu
 - [super-linter/super-linter](https://github.com/super-linter/super-linter) - Combination of multiple linters to run as a GitHub Action or standalone
 - [bigH/git-fuzzy](https://github.com/bigH/git-fuzzy) - interactive `git` with the help of `fzf`
 - [Bash-it/bash-it](https://github.com/Bash-it/bash-it) - A community Bash framework.